-The undersigned stockholder of Belle Corporation (the "Company") hereby appoin in his absence, the Chairman of the meeting, as attorney and proxy, with power of all shares registered in his/her/its name as proxy of the undersigned stockholders of the Company on April 24, 2017 and at any of the adjournments the following matters: substitution, to represent and vote older, at the Annual Meeting of Election of Directors.
+The undersigned stockholder of Belle Corporation (the "Company") hereby appoint in his absence, the Chairman of the meeting, as attorney and proxy, with power of all shares registered in his/her/its name as proxy of the undersigned stockholders of the Company on April 24, 2017 and at any of the adjournments the following matters: substitution, to represent and vote older, at the Annual Meeting of Election of Directors.
 1.1.
 Vote for all nominees listed below: 1.1.1.
 Emilio S. De Quiros, Jr. 1.1.2.
 Willy N. Ocier 1.1.3.
 Elizabeth Anne C. Uychaco 1.1.4.
 Manuel A. Gana 1.1.5.
 Gonzalo T. Duque 1.1.6.
 Jacinto C. Ng, Jr. 1.1.7.
 Jose T. Sio 1.1.8.
 Virginia A. Yap 1.1.9.
 Cesar E.A.
 Virata (Independent Director) 1.1.10.
 Gregorio U. Kilayko (Independent Director) 1.1.11.
-Washington Z. Sycip (Independent Director) Approval of minutes of previous Annual Stockholders' Meeting.
+Washington Z. Sycip (Independent Director) 1.2.
+Withhold authority for all nominees listed above 1.3 Withhold authority to vote for the nominees listed below: 2.
+Approval of minutes of previous Annual Stockholders' Meeting.
 Yes No Abstain 3.
-Approval of 2015 Annual Report.
+Approval of 2016 Annual Report.
 Yes No Abstain 4.
 Ratification of all acts and resolutions of the Board of Directors and Manageme Meeting to April 25, 2016.
 Yes No Abstain ent from date of last Stockholders' 5.
 Election of SyCip Gorres Velayo & Co. as external auditor.
 Yes No Abstain 6.
-At their discretion, the proxies named above are authorized to vote upon such come before the meeting. other matters as may be properly Yes No Abstain Printed Name of Stockholder Signature of Stockholder / Authorized Signatory Date
+At their discretion, the proxies named above are authorized to vote upon such come before the meeting.
+Yes No Abstain other matters as may be properly Printed Name of Stockholder Signature of Stockholder / Authorized Signatory Date

 THIS PROXY FORM SHOULD BE RECEIVED BY THE CORPORATE SECRETARY AT LEAST FOUR (4) DAYS BEFORE THE DATE SET FOR THE ANNUAL MEETING AS PROVIDED IN THE BY-LAWS.
+This Proxy Form shall be valid for five (5) years from date of signing.